Submission guidelines

 Can I make multiple Extended Abstract submissions?

-Can I make an Extended Abstract submission if I have already made a Proceedings submission?
+Can I make an Extended Abstract submission if I have already made a

-Yes.
 Since CCN 2025 has two tracks with separate timelines, we allow Presenters to submit a contribution to each track.
 If both contributions are accepted for presentation at CCN 2025 (*), the Presenter will be asked to select one of their contributions for presentation and withdraw the other.
 This selection must be made between presenter-selection-period, after decisions are announced for all tracks.

-(*) This can occur if a Presenter has both a Proceedings paper and an Extended Abstract accepted, or a Presenter’s Proceedings paper is invited to the Extended Abstract track after they have submitted a contribution directly to the Extended Abstracts track.
-However, as noted above, we do not allow multiple submissions from a single Presenter to the Extended Abstracts track.
+(*) This can occur if a Presenter has both a Proceedings paper and an Extended Abstract accepted, or a Presenter's Proceedings paper is invited to the Extended Abstract track after they have submitted a contribution directly to the Extended Abstracts track.
+In these cases, the Presenter can choose which contribution to present, or identify an alternative Presenter for one of the works.

 Will my extended abstract be copyrighted?